-- You may use your accrued sick leave as soon as it is earned-there is no waiting period. - Generally, you may use accrued sick leave to care for your own or a covered family member's medical needs, purposes related to domestic violence and public health emergencies. - While you must coordinate all requests to use accrued sick leave with your supervisor, you are not required to provide medical documentation. - Unused sick leave hours are not paid out at termination.
-Under certain circumstances that vary by statute, hours may be reinstated upon rehire.
+- You may use your accrued sick leave as soon as it is earned; there is no waiting period. - You may use accrued sick leave to care for your own or a covered family member's medical needs, as well as purposes related to domestic violence and public health emergencies. - While you must coordinate all requests to use accrued sick leave with your supervisor, you are not required to provide medical documentation. - Unused sick leave hours are not paid out at termination.

-If you have questions about sick leave, call Payroll at 877-291-9990.
+If you have questions about sick leave, contact the Global People Services (GPS) HR Support Center at 877-291-9990.